 Do you truly believe that?

-If we do, then it’s our responsibility to lead our church to help every disciple investigate their personal calling that mobilizes them for a one-of-a-kind mission for more.
-If we are going to see every nook and cranny of society filled with the fullness of Jesus, we have to make a shift in how we think about people.
+If we do, then it is important to make sure we are inspiring church volunteers.
+It is our responsibility to lead our church to help every disciple investigate their personal calling.
+This means a calling that mobilizes them for a one-of-a-kind mission for more.
+If we are going to see every nook and cranny of a society filled with the fullness of Jesus, we have to make a shift in how we think about people.
 It is the multiplication of these masterpiece missions that will create a beautiful mosaic to fill every corner of society.